hashicorp/http-echo/README.md

 - Git
 - Linux
 - Docker Desktop
+- Docker Hub Account
 - Helm
 - Go
 - Jenkins

-Lets devlve straight into the steps took to accomplishing this project. note that we're going to run alot of command to accomplish this task as such I am strickly just going to be walking us through those steps of deploying our application a kubernetes cluster using helm, additionally I would be using Github Action Workflow setting up my pipelines.
+Lets devlve straight into the steps took to accomplishing this project. note that we're going to run alot of command to accomplish this task as such I am strickly just going to be walking us through those steps of deploying our application to a kubernetes cluster using helm chart, additionally I would be using Jenkins in creating our pipeline.

 ## 1. Step

-Clone the project repository to your pc using the command & cd into it open it with your fovorite code editor, I used vscode in my case.
+Clone the project repository to your pc using the command & cd into it and open it with your fovorite code editor, I used vscode in my case.

 ```
 git clone https://github.com/Awodi-Emmanuel/http-echo.git